 Buying A Car After Bankruptcy

-If you’re looking to get a car loan after filing bankruptcy, you can expect to wait at least 6 months.
-Many auto loan companies will attempt to charge you a high interest rate on a post-bankruptcy auto loan; sometimes 20 percent or higher.
+If you’re looking to get a car loan after filing for bankruptcy, you can expect to wait at least 6 months.
+Many auto loan companies will attempt to charge you a high interest rate on a post-bankruptcy auto loan, sometimes 20 percent or higher.

-☝️ If you really need a car you may have no choice, but think carefully about what you need.
+☝️ If you really need a car, you may have no choice but to think carefully about what you need.

 You can avoid paying astronomically high loan rates after bankruptcy.
 Shop around for the best deals and keep a close eye on your post-bankruptcy credit rating.
 A cosigner with a solid credit history can get you better terms.
 Be sure that both you and the cosigner understand the risks and responsibilities.

 Better yet, save up and pay cash for a reliable and affordable used car.